Msomi996/Msomi996/README.md

-- 👋 Hi, I’m @Msomi996
+- 👋 Hi, I’m Nonhle Msomi
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning the Matrix Linux
+- 🌱 I’m now a ALX student, this is my first repository as a full-stack engineer
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me nonhlemsomi9@gmail.com
+- 📫 Public repo

 <!---
 Msomi996/Msomi996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.